dayana0425/Build-A-Trip/reports/design.md

 ### Find places
 **Component Hierarchy**

-No changes to the Component Hierarchy are planned.
+No changes new to the Component Hierarchy are planned for this sprint since we started Find Places last sprint we already have it organized in the way that we want.

 **Class Diagram**

-No changes to the Class Diagram are planned.
+No changes new to the Class Diagram are planned.

 **UI**

-No changes to the UI are planned.
+No new changes to the UI are planned.
+We plan to leave find places just the way that it is for now.
+We are not sure yet if we will incorporate it in Create a Trip.
+It is a possibility.
 # Sprint 4
 # Sprint 5